Cleopatra, Queen of Egypt, the last real

 The ancient Roman authors tell us that

-Cleopatra killed herself by making an asp sting her.
+Cleopatra died because she killed herself by making an asp sting her.

 Plutarch reports that Octavian succeeded in capturing Cleopatra in her mausoleum